weaveworks/weave/site/ipam.md

 the rest (a partition), they can continue to work with the address ranges they had before isolation, and can subsequently be re-connected to the rest of the network without any conflicts arising.

-Once you have given a range of addresses to the IP allocator, you must not use any addresses in that range for anything else.
-If, in our example, you subsequently executed `docker run -e WEAVE_CIDR=10.2.3.1/24 -ti ubuntu`, you run the risk that the IP allocator will assign the same address to another container, which will make network traffic delivery intermittent or non-existent for the containers that share the same IP address.

 ## <a name="subnets"></a>Automatic allocation across multiple subnets